|Home > About ESRI > People > List All Staff and Associates >|

 Frances Ruane has published extensively, especially in the fields of international economic and industrial development.
 Her current research interests centre on exploring the innovation and exporting behaviour of enterprises in the manufacturing and service sectors.

 From 2007 to 2012, Professor Ruane was a member of the Higher Education Authority and of the Health Research Board.
 During 2009/2010, she chaired the Expert Group on Resource Allocation and Financing in the Health Sector, which reported in July 2010.
-She served two terms on the Council of Economic Advisors in Scotland - 2007-2011 and 2012-2014, and was a member of the Commission of the National Pensions Reserve Fund from 2009-2014.
+She served as a member of the Commission of the National Pensions Reserve Fund from 2009-2014.